xKaelyn/F1RPC/README.md

 - Displays the player's current team (Red Bull, Alpine, Trident, etc).
 - Displays the current lap and the amount of laps remaining, along with an approximation of race completion.
 - Displays the track the player is at, along with icons for the country the track is in.
+- (Optional) Send all data from "Final Classification" packet to a Discord Webhook.

 #### Using the program
 You have two choices to using the program.
 You can either: